ebikatsudon/VTubeStudio/Multiplayer.md

 * **[2]:** Any item/model you load can have at most 120 files.
 * **[3]:** Any item/model you load can be at most 190 MB in total size (after VNet compression).
 * **[4]:** Items/Models that have at least one file that is larger than 90 MB (compressed) will not work.
-* **[5]:** You can load any number of Live2D items, but if the total number of Live2D parameters in your Live2D items is greater than 100, the Live2D item models that pushed the parameter could over 100 will not have their parameter values synced.
+* **[5]:** You can load any number of Live2D items, but if the total number of Live2D parameters in your Live2D items is greater than 100, the Live2D item models that pushed the parameter count over 100 will not have their parameter values synced.
 They will still be loaded for the other participants though and react to physics on their side.
 * **[6]:** Live2D parameter values can't be bigger than 9000 or smaller than -9000.
 * **[7]:** All models/items are kept in memory, so if you load many very big items/models during the session, the VTube Studio RAM usage will grow, so be careful.
+There is currently no limit in place, so this can potentially crash VTube Studio.